CatTanker/cnc_map_tool_guide/docs/index.md

 Over time i have worked on the list, adding new entries and improving it's relevance by mentioning areas such as the [World Altering Editor](https://github.com/Rampastring/WorldAlteringEditor).

 Since i frequently use linux as a daily driver, and have been since mid 2020, i realised there was relatively little formalised information about running WW 2.5D games on linux, and what there was tended to be un-coordinated.
 As with most linux users, I broke my build several times, and as a result got tired of having to dig out the same information each time in order to make a game somewhat run through trial and error.
-In 2023 I started my writeup, and as of October I pushed my first edition of my linux guide.
+In 2023 I started my writeup, and as of October I pushed the first edition of my linux guide.
 I have since worked on expanding and simplifying the guide into the product that it is today.

 After suggestions to move to ReadTheDocs i finally took on this task in December 2023, and a month on I have finished the transition, meaning all materials are now re-formated and are on this web page.